Editor’s Note: This post was updated on April 2, 2019.

-Social Media Examiner’s report showed that 52% of B2C marketers consider Facebook marketing effective, compared to only 38% of B2B marketers.
+Social Media Examiner reported that 52% of B2C marketers consider Facebook marketing effective, compared to just 38% of B2B marketers.

-All the while consumer brands are having a blast organizing challenges, competitions, and free takeaways, the B2B brands seem to be left out of the game.
+While consumer brands are having a blast organizing challenges, competitions, and free takeaways, B2B brands seem to be left out of the game.

-The common way of thinking goes: people mostly spend their time on Facebook to communicate with their friends and family, not do business nor network.
-Facebook’s 2016 News Feed update also prefers posts from your friends and family over the ones by companies trying to sell you stuff.
+The common reasoning goes like this: people mostly spend their time on Facebook to communicate with their friends and family, not do business or network.
+Facebook’s recent News Feed updates also prioritize posts from your friends and family over the ones by companies trying to sell you stuff.

-This is why Facebook ads might seem like a forbidden territory to many B2B companies.
+This is why Facebook ads might seem like forbidden fruit for many B2B companies.

 Facebook’s ads can deliver major website traffic, leads, and sales both to B2C and B2B brands.
-I’m going to show you how in a sec.
+(I’ll show you how in a sec.)

 But first, let’s get one question answered and out of the way:

 After working with hundreds of clients on Facebook ads, we can confidently say that there are high-ROI Facebook ad tactics out there for both B2C and B2B advertisers.